How Sparse Attention Approximates Exact Attention? Your Attention is Naturally $n^C$-Sparse: Theoretical Insight I: Attention is Provably Naturally Sparse

-Initially, we posit that under our assumptions, each element in the vector $K Q_i^\top$ follows a Gaussian distribution, as detailed in Section~\ref{sub:KQ_Gaussian}.
-Subsequently, we reinterpret our problem as a probabilistic problem and establish a lower bound for $P_{\it sparse}(\epsilon, k)$ in Section~\ref{sub:property_lower_bound_P_sparse}.
-In Section~\ref{sub:sparse_error}, we demonstrate our theory that confirms the sparsity of attention.
+Initially, we posit that under our assumptions in the previous section, each element in the vector $QK^\top$ is bounded with a high probability, as detailed in Section~\ref{sub:concentrations}.
+Subsequently, we reinterpret our main problem as a probabilistic problem and give the estimation for $\epsilon$ to establish the $(\epsilon, k)$-sparsity for a given sparsity integer $k \in [n]$ of attention in Section~\ref{sub:main_result}.